manyducksco/borf/packages/client/README.md

 - Routes have to end with `*` to have sub-routes. `$.route()` will throw an error otherwise.
 - `$` is only available in route handlers and a component's `createElement` method.

+## TODO

+#### `@engine`

+Move render/update logic into an `@engine` service.
+The `@engine` service provides the function that gets passed to createElement.
+It also provides callbacks for Components to handle the logic behind their lifecycle methods.

+Methods implemented by `@engine`:
+- create(component) // calls .createElement, passing the template function and receiving return value.
+- connect(component, parent, after)
+- disconnect(component, parent, after)

+Problems with this:
+- Component extends $Node but it needs to be its own thing so various @engines can handle it.

+#### Simplify `@http` service

+Remove the states on the response object.
+Just make the request return a promise and handle middleware.

+- Requests return a promise that resolves to an object with status, headers and an auto-parsed body.
+- Add caching support with `.invalidate(pattern)` function and `fresh` bool option on requests.

 ## A Woof App

 The basic app structure starts with an App instance: